Off the Wall: Rankings

-In 2003, Off the Wall was ranked number 68 on Rolling Stone's list of The 500 Greatest Albums of All Time, maintaining the ranking in a 2012 revised list until the current revision of 2020 which has been ranked at number 36."Off The Wall Michael Jackson RS 500 Greatest Albums of All Time" .Rolling Stone.
-Retrieved September 23, 2020.
+In 2003, Off the Wall was ranked number 68 on Rolling Stone's list of The 500 Greatest Albums of All Time, maintaining the ranking in a 2012 revised list until the current revision of 2020 which has been ranked at number 36.
 In Blender's 100 Greatest American Albums of All Time list, it was ranked number 13.
 The album was included in the 1001 Albums You Must Hear Before You Die.
 In Colin Larkin's third edition of the All Time Top 1000 Albums (2000), it was ranked at number 235.
 It was also ranked number 7 in the Soul/R&B – All Time Top 50 albums.
 The National Association of Recording Merchandisers (NARM), in conjunction with the Rock and Roll Hall of Fame, ranked the album at number 80 of the Definitive 200 Albums of All Time.
 In 2008, Off the Wall was inducted into the Grammy Hall of Fame.
 It was ranked number 56 in The Guardian's list of the 100 Best Albums Ever.
 Additionally, The Guardian's list of the 50 Key Events in the History of Pop Music ranked 'Michael Jackson starts work on Off the Wall' at number 23.
 The album was ranked at number 85 on Consequence of Sound's list of The 100 Greatest Albums of All Time.
 In 2015, Billboard ranked Off the Wall at number 149 on its list of the Greatest of All Time Billboard 200 Albums.
 It was also ranked third in their list of the Greatest of All Time Top R&B/Hip-Hop Albums, out of 100 albums.
 Uncut ranked Off the Wall at number 46 on its list of the 200 Greatest Albums Of All Time.
 In 2019, The Independent included it in its list of The 40 Best Albums to Listen to Before You Die.
+In 2025, Spin ranked it as Jackson's best album.